- Energy Audits

 - Basement Encapsulation

 If your home in Maine has indoor comfort or energy efficiency issues, you may have already performed a visual inspection to identify areas where there are air leaks or gaps in insulation.
 But what about the hidden areas which can only be inspected using high-tech diagnostic equipment — such as behind your finished walls?

 If you’re planning an insulation upgrade to resolve indoor drafts, fluctuating temperatures, or high energy bills, it’s important to start your project off with careful planning and engineering.
-A comprehensive energy audit that includes blower door testing offers exactly that.
+Evergreen uses energy audit tools like blower door testing to offer exactly that.
 A blower door test is an in-depth diagnostic assessment that provides valuable information about your home’s air leakage, insulation levels, and overall efficiency.

 How a Blower Door Test Works

-Before a blower door test begins, there are a few key steps your energy auditor will take to prepare your home.
+Before a blower door test begins, there are a few key steps your Energy Advisor will take to prepare your home.
 These steps include closing all exterior doors and windows, opening all interior doors, covering ashes in wood stoves and fireplaces, and turning off all combustion equipment.

 Once the blower door has sufficiently lowered the air pressure inside your home, your energy auditor will study a gauge on the blower door to determine how much air is seeping in (and how quickly).
 They will then inspect your home using an infrared thermal camera to pinpoint hidden air leaks and insulation gaps throughout.